ArekosAddons/UpgradeItemsInfo/README.md

-# UpgradeItemState
+# UpgradeItemsInfo
-Display for how many Item types an upgrade Item is still needed.
+Display for how many 'Item Slots' an upgrade item is still needed for.